patrickmogul/patrickmogul/README.md

 - 🔭 I’m currently working on development and automation.
 - 🌱 I’m currently learning a lot more about full stack development and automation.
 - 👯 I’m looking to collaborate on projects!
-- 💬 Ask me about Harmony Validation.
+- 💬 Ask me about being a Proof of Stake validator on Harmony or Findora.
-- 📫 How to reach me: @patrickmogul
+- 📫 How to reach me: [@patrickmogul](https://twitter.com/patrickmogul)
-- ⚡ Fun facts: Stake Harmony ONE or Findora FRA coins with EasyNode.PRO and earn rewards!
+- ⚡ Fun facts: We run staking pools and help people make UBI or residual income via staking every single day!